Front End Web Fundamentals

 Where is the border between frontend and backend web development?
 Yeah, exactly.
 It is becoming increasingly common for developers to work in both areas, yet only have the skillset for one.
 This often results in relying on third party frameworks or components like Bootstrap to pull a layout together, further weighing down the application with unnecessary code libraries and resulting technical debt.

-This workshop is aimed at anyone who works with front end code on a semi-regular basis and would like to brush up on the fundamental concepts.
+This workshop is aimed at anyone who works with front end code on a regular basis and needs to keep up to date with the constantly changing world of front end development.
+Even if you're just brushing up on your skills, this is the workshop for you.

 Amy wears many hats as a freelance developer, business owner and conference addict.
 She regularly shares her knowledge with her peers and the next generation of developers by mentoring, coaching, teaching and feeding into the tech community in many ways.